 3. Recognize thought distortions

-Our minds have the ability of convincing us of something that’s not true.
+Our minds have the ability to convince us of something that’s not true.
 The inaccurate thoughts cause negative thinking.
 If you can recognize these negative thoughts you can challenge them as well.
-These thought patterns often include you assuming the worst possible outcome of any situation, choosing to see the negative side of a scenario, black and white thinking, seeing everything as one way or the other, blaming yourself for anything that goes wrong.
+These thought patterns often include you assuming the worst possible outcome of any situation, choosing to see the negative side of a scenario, black-and-white thinking, seeing everything as one way or the other, and blaming yourself for anything that goes wrong.

 4. Use a thought diary